The Best Way to Unclog A Toilet When Nothing Works

 How to Drain a Toilet Tank

-To turn off water supply to the toilet, find the shut off valve located on the wall behind the toilet.
+To turn off the water supply to the toilet, find the shut-off valve on the wall behind the toilet.

 Turn this valve clockwise.
 If you have a push/pull valve, pull it outwards